toplan/react-hold/README.md

 (Component): The Hold component which can automatically control the display of original component and placeholder component.

-This component supports these props:
+The Hold component supports these props:
 - `holder` (Component) [Optional]: The placeholder component, will override the default placeholder.
 - `holderProps` (Object) [Optional]: The props of placeholder component, will shallow override the default props.
 - `props` (Object) [Optional]: The alias of `holderProps`.
 - `innerRef` (Function|String) [Optional]: The ref of original component.

-> The rest props will be passed to the original component.
+The rest props will be passed to the original component.

 ### holdify(condition, [defaultHolder], [holderDefaultProps])